enonic/old-xp-doc/doc/operations/clustering.rst

 Backing up a cluster
 --------------------

-Backing up a cluster is done in the same way as backing up a single node installation, the only difference is that the ``snapshots.dir``-option should point to a shared file system location, see :ref:`repository-config`.
+Backing up a cluster is done in the same way as backing up a single node installation, the only difference is that the ``snapshots.dir``-option should point to a shared file system location, see :ref:`storage-config`.

   #.
 First, on any cluster node, take a :`toolbox-snapshot` of the indices.
 This will store a cluster-wide snapshot of all data at a point of time.
 This can be configured to run as an automatic job; Only the diff from the last snapshot will be stored, so the operation is quick.
   #.
 Secondly, take a file copy of your blobstore.